kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(4\) After a command control system passes all acceptance tests, if a component is replaced with an identical component, the system must undergo testing to ensure that the new component is installed properly and is operational.

-\(b\) *Acceptance testing.* (1) All new or modified command control system hardware and software must undergo acceptance testing to verify that the system satisfies the requirements of §417.303.
+\(b\) *Acceptance testing.* (1) All new or modified command control system hardware and software must undergo acceptance testing to verify that the system satisfies the requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.303   Command control system requirements.|§417.303]].

 \(2\) Acceptance testing must include functional testing, system interface validation testing, and integrated system-wide validation testing.

-\(3\) Each acceptance test must measure the performance parameters that demonstrate whether the requirements of §417.303 are satisfied.
+\(3\) Each acceptance test must measure the performance parameters that demonstrate whether the requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.303   Command control system requirements.|§417.303]] are satisfied.

-\(4\) Any computing system, software, or firmware that performs a software safety critical function must undergo validation testing and satisfy §417.123.
+\(4\) Any computing system, software, or firmware that performs a software safety critical function must undergo validation testing and satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.123   Computing systems and software.|§417.123]].
 If command control system hardware interfaces with software, the interface must undergo validation testing.

-\(c\) *Preflight testing*—(1) *General.* For each launch, a command control system must undergo preflight testing to verify that the system satisfies the requirements of §417.303 for the launch.
+\(c\) *Preflight testing*—(1) *General.* For each launch, a command control system must undergo preflight testing to verify that the system satisfies the requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.303   Command control system requirements.|§417.303]] for the launch.

 \(2\) *Coordinated command control system and flight termination system testing.* For each launch, a command control system must undergo preflight testing during the preflight testing of the associated flight termination system under section E417.41 of appendix E of this part.